 Hill: Once you start getting screened, is it something you should consider having regularly done?

-Carthon: Yes, but it really is based on the results from the test.
+Carthon: Yes, but it really is based on the results from the initial testing.
 If the test results are very low, men may go every two years for their screening.
 However, if a number is somewhat high, but not quite high enough to be alarmed, they may have testing more frequently – perhaps once a year.

 Hill: What typically happens after someone is diagnosed with prostate cancer?

 Carthon: The first thing that we try and tell people is not to panic after diagnosis – there are multiple treatment options.
 So they may visit with the urologist who does surgical procedures on the prostate.
 They may also meet with team members like the radiation oncologist, who can use radiation for treatment.
 They may even meet with a medical oncologist, who uses different medicines to help treat patients with prostate cancer.
 Moreover, some men with more indolent forms of prostate cancer may be able to safely monitor their disease and decide upon starting treatment once warranted.

 Hill: Describe the treatment options for someone diagnosed with prostate cancer.

 Carthon: That really depends on the stage of their diagnosis.
 If someone has a single spot in their prostate, they may be a candidate for localized therapy, such as surgery, radiation, or even ablation using focused energy.
 If someone has disease that’s more involved and has spread to the local lymph nodes, they may need combination approaches, such as radiation and use of hormone therapy.
 Unfortunately, some men present with advanced disease, and medical oncologists use things such as hormonal therapies, chemotherapy and immunotherapy to help treat those patients.
 Recent advances have shown that using a combination of therapies earlier in the course of advanced prostate cancer often leads to better outcomes.